yinghuaxuan/SpecFirst.xUnit/tests/SpecFirst.Core.Specs/DecisionTable/Parser/DecisionTableParser.spec.md

 - Table Header Parser
 - Table Data Parser

-## Table Type, Name, and Header Parser
+## Table Type and Name Parser
-Given the following valid decision tables:
+The table type and name are specified in the first row of the decision table.

+There are three table types and they are defined by the corresponding word prefixed to the table name:
+- decision (this is the default table type if there is no prefix)
+- comment
+- setup

 1. Decision table
 [\<table>